 Steroids reduce the production of inflammatory chemicals to help minimise tissue damage.
 They also reduce the activity of the immune system by affecting the function of white blood cells.

-With oral steroids the occurrence of side effects depends on the dose, type of steroid and duration of treatment.
+The occurrence of side effects depends on the dose, type of steroid and duration of treatment.
 Side effects are much more common with oral medications since they travel around the whole body in the blood stream after being digested through the stomach.
 Some side effects are more serious than others.
 Common side effects of steroids include:

 - Skin conditions similar to acne